LapTQ/hello-cpp/summaries/behind-the-scene.md

 * Member functions can be defined in any order.
 Because, when the compiler encounters a member function definition:
     1. The member function is implicitly forward declared.
     2. The member function definition is moved immediately after the end of the class definition.
+* Access levels:
+    * By default, members of a struct are `public`.
+    * By default, members of a class are `private`.
+    * ⚠️ C++ access levels work on a per-class basis, not per-object.